 How often do you push for more money?

-3 Thoughts to “Writers Worth: An Interview with Elizabeth Xu”
+3 responses to “Writers Worth: An Interview with Elizabeth Xu”

 It sounds as if you've been able to grow your client list very quickly in three years, Elizabeth.
 I used to think those of us who started before the internet exploded with opportunities had a harder time finding clients.
 But after reading your post, I realize that it was easier for us to cut through the clutter.